Anchored Video Generation: Decoupling Scene Construction and Temporal Synthesis in Text-to-Video Diffusion Models: Conclusion

 \section{Conclusion}

-We proposed Factorized Video Generation, a simple pipeline that grounds the first frame before synthesizing motion, addressing a key failure mode of current T2V models.
-This factorization yields strong gains on compositional and reasoning benchmarks, with small models outperforming larger baselines and maintaining accuracy at one-third the sampling steps.
+We proposed a simple anchored generation framework, a simple pipeline that grounds the first frame before synthesizing motion, addressing a key failure mode of current T2V models.
+This explicit visual anchoring yields strong gains on compositional and reasoning benchmarks, with small models outperforming larger baselines and maintaining accuracy at one-third the sampling steps.
 While challenges such as identity preservation remain, our results show that explicitly separating scene construction from temporal modeling is a powerful and practical direction for future video generation research.